 Poseidon Water specializes in developing and financing water infrastructure projects, primarily seawater desalination and water treatment plants.
 Poseidon’s projects are implemented through innovative public-private partnerships that link private financing with the construction and operation of water supply and treatment projects.

-After developing the Project for over 12 years, Poseidon selected a world-renouned construction team to build the plant and the 10-mile pipeline, and a team to operate the plant once the Project is complete in 2016.
+After developing the Project for over 12 years, Poseidon selected a world-renouned construction team to build the plant and the 10-mile pipeline, and a team to operate the plant once the Project is complete late 2015.

 The Plant and Pipeline are being completed by Kiewit Shea Desalination (Kiewit Shea), a joint venture of Kiewit Infrastructure West Co. and J.F.
 Shea Construction Company.
 The Plant’s main process design (water pretreatment, reverse osmosis filtration, post-treatment and instrumentation and control systems) will be integrated by sub-contractor, IDE Americas.

 Kiewit Infrastructure West Co.

 Kiewit Infrastructure West Co.’s parent, Kiewit Corporation is a one of the largest infrastructure contractors in the U.S. with over 125 years of construction experience.
 Kiewit Infrastructure Co. is Kiewit’s largest operating subsidiary, performing construction services in the United States and Canada encompassing over half the parent’s work.
 Past experience includes large-scale and water supply projects, including pump-stations, pipelines, and water and wastewater treatment facilities.

 Kiewit Infrastructure West Co.’s past experience includes $240 million in work with SDCWA, along with other Southern California projects such as Bakersfield Wastewater Treatment Plant, South Bay Water Reclamation Plant, and a P1-102 Activated Sludge Treatment Facility.